-- 73. The following documents are also relevant to the ESP and ESSs: - Directive: Environmental and Social Procedures (under development). - Operational Policy on Financing (and related Directives, which are under development). - Operational Policy on International Relations (and related Directives, which are under development). - Procurement Policy (and related Directives, which are under development). - Policy on Prohibited Practices (under development). - Public Information Interim Policy.

-• General Conditions applicable to Sovereign-backed Loans (under development).
+- 73. The following documents are also relevant to the ESP and ESSs: - Directive on Environmental and Social Policy. - Policy on the Project-affected People's Mechanism. - Operational Policy on Financing (and related Directives). - Operational Policy on International Relations. - Procurement Policy (and related Directives). - Policy on Prohibited Practices. - Policy on Public Information. - General Conditions applicable to Sovereign-backed Loans.